UmerKazi/kazicode-dc-take-home/README.md

-# Code Execution Website
+# KaziCode - DataCurve Take Home

 ## Overview

-This project is a code execution website where users can write Python 3 code in an editor, execute it, and see the results.
+This project is a code execution website where users can write Python3 code in an editor, execute it, and see the results.
 Users can also submit their code, which validates the execution, and then persists the code and its output in a database.
 The website is built with modern web technologies and follows best practices for security and code organization.

 ## Features